gante/mmWave-localization-learning/README.md

 it interacts with, carrying latent information regarding the relative positions of the transmitter, the obstacles, and the mobile receiver.

-In this GitHub repository, the creation of beamformed fingerprints is achieved through a pre-established codebook of beamforming patterns transmitted by a base station.
+In this GitHub repository, the creation of **beamformed fingerprints** is achieved through a pre-established codebook of beamforming patterns transmitted by a base station.
 Making use of the aforementioned hidden information, deep learning techniques are employed to convert the received beamformed fingerprints into a mobile device’s position.
-The average errors of down to 3.3 meters are obtained on realistic outdoor scenarios, containing mostly non-line-of-sight positions, making it a very competitive and promising alternative for outdoor positioning.
+The average errors of down to 3.3/1.8 meters (non-tracking/tracking) are obtained on realistic outdoor scenarios, containing mostly non-line-of-sight positions, making it a very competitive and promising alternative for outdoor positioning.